 77. Purchasing Cashier’s Checks

-Banks usually charge between $10-$15 for cashier’s checks, but if your account meets a certain minimum balance, they may waive the bank fees.
-Next time, ask the teller if you qualify, if your account provides free checks or if there’s a cheaper way to make a payment, like an ACH transfer.
+Banks usually charge between $10 to $15 for cashier’s checks, but if your account meets a certain minimum balance, they may waive the bank fees.
+Next time, ask the teller if you qualify, if your account provides free checks, or if there’s a cheaper way to make a payment such as an ACH transfer.

 78. Getting Charged Late Fees or Overdraft Charges